What are the Four Elements of Calligraphy?

 The ink and the ink stone are the third and fourth elements of Chinese calligraphy, respectively.
 Calligraphy is usually written in black ink.
 The ink is poured into an ink stone, which the calligrapher can use right away.
 The ink stone is simply a rock or earthenware bowl for the ink.

-People sometimes practice calligraphy writing on rock, pavement, or another surface that will dry quickly and will not be damaged water instead of ink.
+People sometimes practice calligraphy by writing on rock, pavement, or another surface that will dry quickly and will not be damaged by water instead of ink.
 This is a great way to get some practice in without wasting any ink or paper.
 When the water dries, it sometimes leaves a faint outline of the calligraphy on the stone or pavement.
 These outlines can help calligraphers figure out what they need to improve their calligraphy.